 Over the course of three weeks, participants will listen in on live keynote sessions and receive personal attention and resources from a dedicated advisor in an online coaching environment.
 Participate in online discussion groups, where you can share and gather resources and best practices and with peers from across the country.

-Register before April 28th to take advantage of our special early-bird rate.
+Register before June 3 to take advantage of our special promoted rate.

 By the end of the 3-week course, participants will learn